Skip to main content

 • Part of entitlement program leading to professional educator licensure with K-12 endorsement.

-• The edTPA is required during the student teaching semester.
-Advanced Low on the OPI required before student teaching placement will be made
+• Advanced Low on the OPI required before student teaching placement will be made

 • University-Wide Teacher Education